 Video and slideshow presentation of Structural Steel Deck Rehabilitation Project

-Currently the contract is 60% complete with all supporting steel in place for the installation of the roadway deck panels.
-Deck panel installation requiring overnight three-lane upper level roadway closures are anticipated to be complete by the end of 2013.
+Currently, the contract is 85% complete with all supporting steel in place for the installation of the roadway deck panels.
+The next phase of deck panel installation requiring overnight three-lane upper level closures is anticipated to be complete by September 2014.

 This project is expected to result in 320 direct job-years (both on-site and off-site) and direct payroll wages of $26 million.
 Including indirect and induced effects (purchases by both workers and suppliers to the project) the total economic activity impact amounts to 720 job-years, $45 million in wages and $203 million in economic activity.